big-breakfast-90296

 I'm seeing slightly different unique user counts per variant compared to the Growthbook dashboard.

-Is counting distinct user_pseudo_id
+Is counting distinct user_pseudo_id the correct approach?fresh-football-47124

 fresh-football-47124